-The Shawano Optimist Club recently celebrated its 40th anniversary, holding its annual installation and awards banquet, during which officers and directors for the coming year were installed and special awards presented.
-Gary Cumberland, who is currently serving as the club’s vice president and director of fund raising, was named Shawano Optimist of the Year.
-And for her participation in nearly all club activities and outstanding leadership, Kay Bloomer received a life membership in Optimist International.
+The Shawano Optimist Club recently celebrated its 41st anniversary, holding its annual installation and awards banquet, during which officers and directors for the coming year were installed and special awards presented.
+Doug Erdman, a long-time member of the club who has served as a director, vice president and president, and has participated in nearly every club project and fund raiser, was named Optimist of the Year.
+And for her continued efforts on behalf of the club, including serving as club secretary, Dawn Knope received a life membership in Optimist International.

 The Shawano Optimist Club has been serving the Shawano area since 1976.
 Annual youth projects include a bike rodeo, Christmas movies for kids, Respect for Law activities, boys’ and girls’ basketball tournaments, the Mountain Bay Run, a Rose Day fund raiser, a Scholastic Awards Banquet, which has been recognized by Optimist International as one of the top service projects in the nation, as well as basketball and football skills competitions.
-The funds the Shawano Optimists raise each year are all returned to the Shawano community to support youth activities and more than 30 different organizations.
+The funds the Shawano Optimists raise each year are all returned to the Shawano community to support more than 30 different organizations.

 Optimist 1 (Photo by Jim Leuenberger)

-2016-2017 Shawano Optimist Club Officers and Directors
+2017-2018 Shawano Optimist Club Officers and Directors

-Optimist 2 (Photo by Irene Leuenberger)
+Optimist 2 (Photo by Jim Leuenberger)